-- On the top of the filter / shear housing of the M-1500 you will see a 2 in. ball valve (2"NPT.) marked "Drill Fluid". - A transfer hose with a minimum size of 2 in. can be attached to the ball valve to carry the finished product to a holding tank or directly to the drill rig. - Make the necessary connections at the holding tank or the drill rig. - Run the M-1500 pump at a favorable speed and SLOWLY rotate the ball valve handle to the open position, to allow the fluid to flow to the holding tank or the drill rig. - The speed and pressure of the fluid flow is determined by the hydraulic motor speed. - If the unit is supplying the drilling rig directly, this valve is kept in the open position and a valve that is controlled by the operator of the drill rig, will be needed to stop the flow (normally mounted on the drill rig).
-The jet gun valve will need to be in the open position to act as a "relief" when the valve on the drill rig is closed. - If transferring to a holding tank, the valve on top of the filter/shear housing is used to start / stop the flow of fluid. - When removing the mixed fluid from the reservoir tank (to the drill rig or holding tank), leave approximately 4" of fluid in the bottom of the reservoir tank to keep the centrifugal pump from sucking air (cavitation). - Close the "Drill Fluid" valve, add water to the reservoir tank and begin mixing a new batch of mixed fluid.
+- On the top of the filter / shear housing of the M-750 you will see a 2 in. ball valve (2"NPT.) marked "Drill Fluid". - A transfer hose with a minimum size of 2 in. can be attached to the ball valve to carry the finished product to a holding tank or directly to the drill rig. - Make the necessary connections at the holding tank or the drill rig. - Run the M-750 pump at a favorable speed and slowly rotate the ball valve handle to the open position, to allow the fluid to flow to the holding tank or the drill rig. - The speed and pressure of the fluid flow is determined by the pump speed. - If the unit is supplying the drilling rig directly, a valve that is controlled by the operator of the drill rig, will be needed to stop the flow.
+The jet gun valve will need to be in the open position to act as a "relief" when the valve on the drill rig is closed. - If transferring to a reservoir tank, the valve on top of the filter/shear housing is used to start / stop the flow of fluid. - When removing the mixed fluid from the tank (to the drill rig or reservoir), leave approximately 4" of fluid in the bottom of the tank to keep the pump from sucking air (cavitation). - Close the "Drill Fluid" valve, add water to the tank and begin mixing a new batch of mixed fluid.